Recently named No. 4 in the nation,

 Section; International Trademark Association (INTA);

-Sports Law Section; Faculty Member - Art Institute of Naples,
+Past faculty member - Art Institute of Naples,

 Art Law/Copyright Law; Member at large - ICANN (Internet